mjfusa/mcp-message-center-server/README.md

     - Set `GRAPH_CLIENT_SECRET` (and optionally `MCP_OAUTH_CLIENT_SECRET`) in `.env.local`.
     - Clear/unset `GRAPH_CLIENT_CERT_KEYVAULT_URL`, `GRAPH_CLIENT_CERT_SECRET_NAME`, and `GRAPH_CLIENT_CERT_THUMBPRINT` so the server doesn’t try Key Vault.
   - Azure-hosted fix: configure Key Vault access so the workload can reach it (e.g., private endpoint + VNet integration), or adjust Key Vault network settings per your org policy.
+  - When might enabling **public** Key Vault access be appropriate?
+    - Short-lived dev/test or break-glass debugging where you don’t have private networking available yet, but you still need the workload to start.
+    - Small/sandbox deployments where organizational policy allows public endpoints and the workload’s outbound egress is tightly controlled.
+    - Cases where the platform team explicitly prefers public endpoints plus layered controls (RBAC, audit, and network restrictions) over managing private endpoints.
+  - Default recommendation: keep Key Vault public network access **disabled** for production and use private connectivity (private endpoint/VNet integration) whenever your org supports it.
 - Key Vault error: `A secret with (name/id) <name> was not found in this key vault`
   - Meaning: `GRAPH_CLIENT_CERT_SECRET_NAME` does not exist under **Key Vault → Secrets**, or the server is pointing at the wrong vault.
   - Fix: create or recover the secret under Key Vault **Secrets** using the exact name in `GRAPH_CLIENT_CERT_SECRET_NAME`.